Q2PRO is an enhanced Quake 2 client and server for Windows and Linux. Supported features include:

 to avoid possible confusion.
 (This is now the default in latest Q2PRO server).

 Those who used OpenAL sound system with R1Q2 client may find that Q2PRO sound is different in OpenAL mode.
 This is expected, because R1Q2 and Q2PRO use different OpenAL sound attenuation models.
 Q2PRO tries to mimic original Quake 2 software sound as close as possible, whereas R1Q2 uses custom model that makes sounds from plats and doors hearable at greater distances than normal.
-Q2PRO will not support this sound model because it contradicts its goal to be gameplay-wise identical to original Quake 2.
+Q2PRO will not support this sound model because it contradicts its goal to have the same look and feel as original Quake 2.